-Platooning works by linking a series of trucks travelling along a motorway through the latest driving systems,
+Platooning works by linking a series of trucks travelling along a motorway through the latest driving systems; operators can move large quantities of goods at consistent speeds, lowering fuel consumption and CO2 emissions.

 But as Christopher Snelling, FTA’s Head of National Policy says, after first announcing the platooning trial in November 2016, it is imperative that government now moves plans forward quickly and efficiently to enable the logistics sector to plan efficiently for the future.